Nepomuceno/blog/source/_posts/using-table-storage-in-typescript.md

 }
 ```

-The importent line here to look at it is the `storage.TableUtilities.entityGenerator.EntityProperty` that will transform an value of any type in a value following the needs for the storage library.
+The important line here to look at it is the `storage.TableUtilities.entityGenerator.EntityProperty` that will transform a value of any type in a value following the needs for the storage library.

 Time to change our `index.ts`

-the new code should be something like this:
+The new code should be something like this:

 ``` typescript index.ts
 import { Storage } from "./storage";